Azure Search supports a subset of the OData expression syntax for $filter and $orderby expressions.

 any/allare supported on fields of type

-anycan only be used with simple equality expressions, and
+anycan only be used with simple equality expressions or with a

 Title eq 'Magna Carta'.

 allcan only be used with simple inequality expressions or with a

 geo.distancefunction returns the distance in kilometers between two points, one being a field and one being a constant passed as part of the filter.
 The

 geo.intersectsfunction returns true if a given point is within a given polygon, where the point is a field and the polygon is specified as a constant passed as part of the filter.

 The polygon is a two-dimensional surface stored as a sequence of points defining a bounding ring (see the example below).
 The polygon needs to be closed, meaning the first and last point sets must be the same.
 Points in a polygon must be in counterclockwise order.

 geo.distancereturns distance in kilometers in Azure Search.
 This differs from other services that support OData geospatial operations, which typically return distances in meters.